-Maple syrup adds an incredible natural sweetness to these wonderfully spicy, moist, and dense dessert bars.
-With a steamy cup of hazelnut coffee, they are just heaven.
+Maple syrup adds a wonderful natural sweetness to these deliciously dense dessert bars.

 - Cooking spray